Shinji Shumeikai: Founder

-Born in Tokyo, Japan in 1882, Meishusama spent most of his youth suffering from poverty and various diseases.
+Born in Tokyo, Japan in 1882, Meishusama (Mokichi Okada) spent most of his youth suffering from poverty and various diseases.
 At the age of 37, Meishusama began searching for the spiritual meaning of life and joined the Shinto-related religious group Oomoto.
 Followers claim that miraculous events followed one after another after joining.
 In 1934, he started his own organization called the Kannon Society of Japan.
 He believed that Kannon, the deity of compassion, was empowering and guiding him.

 Philosophy and practices

-Meishusama taught that a world free of sickness, poverty, and discord is within everyone’s reach through the spiritual healing of Jyorei, the practice of Natural Agriculture, and the appreciation of Art and Beauty.
+Meishusama (Mokichi Okada) taught that a world free of sickness, poverty, and discord is within everyone’s reach through the spiritual healing of Jyorei, the practice of Natural Agriculture, and the appreciation of Art and Beauty.

 Shumei believes in the pursuit of beauty through art, appreciation of nature and "natural agriculture", a method of food cultivation.
 They also practice johrei, a type of spiritual healing.
 Adherents of Shumei believe that, in building architectural masterpieces in remote locations, they are restoring the Earth's balance.

-History

-Shinji Shūmeikai was founded by Mihoko Koyama in 1970.
-She founded the organization to spread the teachings of Mokichi Okada.